Annual Notifications

 Current federal and state laws require the following information to be posted on an annual basis.

 In compliance with Public Act 232, dated July 21, 2004, bids will be advertised and, in addition, will be posted on the Lowell Area Schools website.
-The bid announcements will indicate the initial date of website publication.
+The bid announcements are located on the Business Office page of the district website.

 Child Find activities are provided by Lowell Area Schools to assure we are meeting the requirements of the Individuals with Disabilities Act (IDEA).
 IDEA requires the evaluation and identification of all students ages 0-25 who are suspected of having a disability that may impact their educational performance and who may require special education and/or related services.
 This includes students with disabilities who are homeless or are wards of the state and children with disabilities attending private schools, regardless of the severity of the disability.
 If you feel your child may have a disability that interferes with their ability to succeed educationally, please contact your child’s building principal or the Student Services Office at (616) 987-2516.